DiveRSE-RSE/DiveRSE-RSE.github.io/about.md

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: default
+layout: single
-title: "DiveRSE: Supporting EDI within the Research Software Engineering community"
+classes: wide
+title: "About DiveRSE"
-permalink: /
+permalink: /about
 ---

-# DiveRSE: Supporting EDI within the Research Software Engineering community

 DiveRSE is a series of talks and related activities including discussion and panel sessions designed to support and raise awareness of EDI challenges and successes within the research software community.

-### Upcoming events

-_Our events are currently being organised, details of upcoming events will appear here shortly._

 ### DiveRSE: An Introduction

+<h6 style="color: #bbb;">Supporting Equity, Diversity and Inclusion (EDI) within the Research Software Engineering community</h6>

 The role title "Research Software Engineer" (RSE) was first used only around 10 years ago to describe individuals working in a research environment but